muratkeremozcan/cctdd/ch15-api-json-server/json-server.md

 }
 ```

 Add a script to `package.json` near to the `"start"` script.
-This will us the `db.json` file and respond with that content at `localhost:4000`, with a 1 second simulated network delay.
+This will usr the `db.json` file and respond with that content at `localhost:4000`, with a 1 second simulated network delay.

 ```json
 {